· Mark Davis · governance · 10 min read

 Investors look for segmentation, channel evidence, and a credible path from ICPs to a scalable, fund‑returning outcome.
 Your TAM narrative should be built on concrete data, not aspirational totals.

-The tests your TAM must pass
+What tests must your TAM pass for VC funding?

 Accessibility